 P.E (Football): Thursday mornings.

-Kiki: Handed out Friday night and to be returned on Monday morning ready to share with the Class.
+Kiki: Handed out Friday night and to be returned on Monday.

 1 2 3 BLAST OFF!!!!!!!!!!!!!!!